-Join Matt Bailey for an in-depth discussion in this video The value of content, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video The value of content, part of Learning Web Analytics.

 When you're measuring by value you can measure everything on your web site. …One of the most important areas to measure is the content of your web site. …What are people reading and does it help them? …When we start breaking down our segments and we start looking at our segment …equation for analytics, we looked for where people came from. …What were they looking for?
 What we're going to be looking at here, …is which page they entered at, and what they saw, because that's a critical part …of the conversion and then establishing a value for visitors in this specific segment.…